 - Medicines For Other Illnesses

-5. Cushing’s Disease
+- Cushing’s Disease

 Cushing’s disease involves an overproduction of cortisol.
-This makes your cat’s body less responsive to insulin which may result in diabetes.
+An overproduction of cortisol makes your cat’s body less responsive to insulin, which may result in diabetes.
 This condition is uncommon in cats and is often caused by an adrenal gland tumor.
 Surgical removal of an adrenal gland tumor could be beneficial, but cats may still need insulin injections if they develop diabetes.

-A simple blood sugar reading can be taken as a screening test, but since cats can often be stressed at the vet’s office and stress can elevate blood sugar levels, another test called fructosamine may be recommended.
+A simple blood sugar reading can be taken as a screening test, but since cats can often be stressed at the vet’s office which can elevate blood sugar levels, another test called fructosamine may be recommended.
 Fructosamine levels are not affected by stress and can help see if a cat’s blood sugar levels have been chronically elevated.

-- Insulin injections
+- Insulin Injections

 It’s very important to determine insulin levels based on blood glucose curves (discussed below).
-Giving too much insulin can lead to hypoglycemia, or blood sugar that is too low.
+Giving too much insulin can lead to hypoglycemia or blood sugar that is too low.
 Hypoglycemia is very serious and can lead to vomiting, seizures, and even death.